-Finding: Complies with Condition.
-All of the existing buildings in Phase 1 of the proposed redevelopment will be demolished, with exception of the existing armory building.
-The Armory will remain relatively the same.
+Finding: Not Applicable.
+No structures onsite are currently designated on the National Register or locally identified as individually designated structures.
+The State Historic Preservation Office (SHPO) has indicated that none of the buildings on the site are eligible to be listed on the National Register of Historic Places.
+As a result, Phase 1 includes demolition of a portion of the buildings onsite.
+The proposal will retain a number of buildings in the lower yard and the Armory within the upper yard will be invested in with some minor alterations.
 Four new garage doors will be added to the west elevation, and one of the garage doors will be removed and the CMU will be painted a different color.
 Additional discussion about the demolition is identified within this report.